tendermint/spec/rfc/004-reverse-sync.md

 - Applications need to be careful about adjusting the retain height too frequently as this will put extra load on the network.
 - Statesync will be slower as more processing is required.
+- Implementation needs to be aware of multiple concurrent processes affecting both the blockchain base and height

 ### Neutral